mhkarimiwork/Lattice-PECKS/README.md

 Public Key Encryption with Conjunctive Keyword Search over NTRU Lattices
 ===========

-This software is a proof-of-concept implementation of a PECKS scheme over NTRU lattices.
+This software is a proof-of-concept implementation of a PECK scheme over NTRU lattices.
 The paper hasn't been published yet.

 Warning
 =======